BAkinmarin/the-cleaning-hack/README.md

 - The 'About' page section includes the Company Values, Mission and Vision.

-- The page seeks to give potential customers some insight into the business and is an expression of their passion for cleaning.
+- The page seeks to give prospects some insight into the business, and is an expression of The Cleaning Hack's passion for cleaning.

 ### services.html